mike-li8/Power-BI-Business-Insights-360-II/README.md

 Notes:
 * Provided in .xlsx format
-* Target data only available for fiscal year 2022
+* Target data only is available for fiscal year 2022 and only available for the KPIs: net sales, gross margin, and net profit
-* This table contains data on benchmark targets set by AtliQ (for net sales, gross margin, and net profit).
-Target data is available for each specific market on a monthly level.
+* Target data is available for each specific market on a monthly level
 * The columns `market`, and `month` make up a **composite primary key**.

 <br>